sendgrid/docs/content/docs/ui/sending-email/getting-started-with-automation.md

 ## Manage Contacts

+From the Contacts page within the Automation Beta experience, you can add contacts, view all  contacts, view contact details — including which list they're on, and export contacts.

 <call-out type="warning">

 During the beta, contacts you upload to Automation are distinct from your existing Marketing Campaigns contacts.
 An Automation contact will be treated as new even if they’ve been in your Marketing Campaigns contacts for some time.